Article by: Brian Halsey ‡ Edited by: Leanne Ridgeway

 Band: Cypress Hill – ‘Elephants on Acid’

-From Lollapalooza to collaborating with the Deftones, Cypress Hill have always had a unique relationship with alternative rock culture.
+From Lollapalooza to collaborating with the Deftones, Cypress Hill has always had a unique relationship with alternative rock culture.
 They’ve done a lot of good stuff since their heyday, but ‘Elephants on Acid’ brings it back to that “insane in the membrane” feeling.

-I think rap as a whole pretty much sucks today; percocet-induced mumbling and shitty face tattoos dominate the landscape, but Cypress Hill booms hard with that old school noise that will make you take a step back and wonder, “isn’t B-Real living proof that weed isn’t bad for you?
+I think rap as a whole pretty much sucks today; Percocet-induced mumbling and shitty face tattoos dominate the landscape, but Cypress Hill booms hard with that old school noise that will make you take a step back and wonder, “isn’t B-Real living proof that weed isn’t bad for you?
 Like wouldn’t he definitely be dead by now?”
 No riffs, but so relevant.

-Please take a moment to enjoy the diverse offering of awesome bands I have suggested, because after Fall I’m gonna talk about black metal for two or three months straight and I don’t really care how anyone feels about it.
+Please take a moment to enjoy the diverse offering of awesome bands I have suggested because after Fall I’m gonna talk about black metal for two or three months straight and I don’t really care how anyone feels about it.